shantoislam6/AutoType.js/README.md

   #### 'container' property :
-  You have to must setup a container where you can be showing you text.
+  You have to must setup a container where your can be showing you text.

   #### 'text' property:
   You have to must setup this property including multiple text as a list of array.